-But for every executive who can name and categorize the various sales and marketing tactics at use in their business, there are another dozen executives who aren’t quite sure what the difference between sales and marketing really is.
-I get asked the question all the time, ‘When you say “B2B marketing”, what do you mean?”
-Here’s the cheat sheet on the role that marketing plays in B2B companies.
+So, what are the differences between the two functions?
+For every executive who can name and categorize the various sales and marketing tactics at use in their business, there are another dozen executives who aren’t quite sure what the difference between sales and marketing really is.

-Marketing ensures you know who you’re selling to – and how.
-A good marketing strategy is a vital framework for informed, high-level decisions on which customers to target and how you should position your business (e.g. are you a low-cost or premium solution).
-Without a strategy, you’re just taking shots in the dark with random tactics.
-This is probably the least obvious, but most important, place that marketing makes a major contribution to business success.
+Good marketing starts with strategy.
+Good strategy helps companies know who they’re selling to – and how they can best reach potential customers.
+A solid marketing strategy is a vital framework for companies to make informed, high-level decisions on which customers to target and how they should position their business (e.g. are you a low-cost or premium solution).

 This is one of the most immediately understood roles of marketing.
 It makes the phone ring, sends inquiries to your inbox, and opens the door so the sales team can go in and close the deal.

-Marketers produce the professional collateral that helps progress sales calls and ensure that top-notch sales people have the materials they need to maximize their results.
-Sales support collateral also ensure that a sales team of 3 or more people tell a consistent story to the market.
-I’ve worked with companies where salespeople produced their own materials like PowerPoint decks and sell sheets.
-It’s a recipe for disaster.
-For one, it isn’t a good use of a sales person’s time; they should be out there selling, not designing brochures.
-And two, if each sales person has their own messages and materials, it means your company isn’t being consistently represented to the market.
+We’ve worked with companies where salespeople produced their own materials like PowerPoint decks and sell sheets.
+This is often a recipe for disaster.
+For one thing, it’s not a good use of a salesperson’s time; they should be out selling, not designing brochures.
+And, if each salesperson has their own messages and materials, it means your company isn’t being consistently represented to the market.